chrisidso/NHLExpansionDraftSimulator/README.md

 and the entry draft that followed.

 It seems there were two main reasons for their success.
-One was the rules for the expansion draft, which does not let a team protect as many players as they would like, which leaves quite a few good players on the table.
+One was the rules for the expansion draft, which do not let a team protect as many players as they would like, which leaves quite a few good players on the table.
 The other was the trades they were able to make, which allowed them to acquire more draft picks (some in the first round).

 Trade Ex: